 In the event that the option holder should die while he or she is still a director, employee or other advisor of the Corporation, the expiry date shall be 12 months from the date of death of the option holder, not to exceed the original expiry date of the option.
-In the event that the option holder ceases to be a director, employee or other advisor of the Corporation other than by reason of death or termination, the expiry date of the option shall be the 90th day following the date the option holder ceases to be a director, employee or other advisor of the Corporation, not to exceed the original expiry date of the option.
+In the event that the option holder ceases to be a director, employee or other advisor of the Corporation other than by reason of death or termination, the expiry date of the option shall be the 90th day following the date the option holder ceases to be a director, employee or other advisor of the Corporation, not to exceed the original expiry date of the option holder ceases to be a director, employee or other advisor of the Corporation, not to exceed the original expiry date of the option.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2015 and 2014
+Notes to the Consolidated Financial Statements For the years ended December 31, 2016 and 2015